ryjcm1/rrcc2021/README.md

 ## 📒 About The Project

 <img src="./src/assets/order-handler-ui.png/" width="55%" title="hover text">
-Order-handle allows for the user to create, edit and assign orders to existing drivers.
+Order-handler allows the user to create, edit and assign orders to existing drivers.
 New drivers can be created and they can be deleted on the condition that they have no orders assigned to them.

 ### 👨‍💻 Tech stack
 <img src="./src/assets/mevn-cli.jpg/" width="35%" title="hover text">
 - this project uses <a href="https://vuejs.org/"><b>Vue</b></a> to build responsive and reusable components
 - For persistence storage (database) this web app uses mongodb, where two types are schemas are authorized to be stored (orders and drivers)
 - NodeJs and ExpressJs are used to manage the backend of this project

 ## Getting Started